Mary Starke Harper: Health policy involvement

 Harper worked 28 years for the US Department of Health and Human Services.
 With her knowledge of mental health and aging, she served as a consultant in all 50 states of the US, most US territories, and 21 countries.
 She served on White House advisory panels during four presidential administrations: Clinton, Reagan, Bush and Carter.
 In these roles, she consulted with the National Institute of Health (NIH), the National Mental Health Association, Johnson & Johnson drug manufacturers, and the Rosalynn Carter Institute for Caregiving, among others.
-From 1979-1981, during President Carter's administration, Harper was the director of the Office of Policy Development and Research for White House Conference on Aging.
+From 1979 to 1981, during President Carter's administration, Harper was the director of the Office of Policy Development and Research for White House Conference on Aging.
 At this time, she was the first woman to hold this title.
 She continued to serve as director through Reagan and Bush's presidencies.
 When President Clinton came into office, Harper was instrumental in the development of the Clinton Mental Health and Public Sector Task Force for Health Care Reform.
 In 1995, she served as a consultant for the White House Conference on Aging.